jacob-kang/ObjectDetection_flow/README.md

 The author focused on this.
 This is Residual "Attention" network.
 Very similar to ResNet.
 In this paper, The author focused on pixel-level relationships.
 The idea is very simple.
-With mask information (segmentation), Give depedencies and priority to the image.
+With mask information, Give depedencies and priority to the image.
 ![image](https://user-images.githubusercontent.com/88817336/152731412-f67d674f-8e77-416a-802b-4b8e9c473280.png)
 Let's look at this image.
 In low-level featrue, The soft attention mask has more attetions to wide area.